Skip to Main Content

 Availability 4 Regions only offers loans in 15 states but does offer a large maximum loan amount.

-Affordability 4 Regions has a high maximum APR but a steep minimum and undisclosed fees settles it with a middle-of-the-road score.
+Affordability 3.8 Regions has a low maximum APR but a steep minimum and unspecified fees, earning it a middle-of-the-road score.

 Customer experience 4.4 Regions scores high for customer support with service available six days a week and full online access.

-Transparency 2.5 Rates are partially displayed on Regions site but fees and the ability to prequalify are not available.
+Transparency 2.5 Rates are displayed on Regions’ site, but fees and the ability to prequalify are not available.

 Methodology